FOR-TIMI/AutoAuto/README.md

 6. In the Visual Studios Explorer Window make a copy of the .env.sample file and paste it in the projects main folder.
 7. Rename the copied file from '.env.sample' to '<b>.env</b>'.
-8. In the .env file set the DB_NAME='auto_auto_db', fill in DB_USER='your MYSQL username here' and fill in DB_PASSWORD='your password here'
+8. In the .env file set the DB_NAME='auto_auto_db', fill in DB_USER='your MYSQL username here' and fill in DB_PASSWORD='your database password here'

 ![env Example](./public/pictures/env-example.png)